Part A: Course Overview

 Overview of Learning Activities

 You will explore the course material through a sequence of hands-on workshops each week.
-Workshops are delivered in a blended mode featuring online interactive resources, practical exercises, activities, and discussions.
+Workshops feature interactive resources, practical exercises, activities, and discussions.
 The workshops depend on preparation material including written text, video content, and preparation exercises which you are expected to read and complete before attending the workshops.
-The workshops are supplemented by personal feedback opportunities and a weekly online Q&A live event.
+The workshops are supplemented by personal feedback opportunities and weekly staff consultations.
+Delivery may be face to face, online or a mix of both.

 You will need to spend significant time on learner-directed study and activities.
 This includes time spent completing the preparation material, completing the studio project and assessments, participating in the online course discussion channels, and conducting individual review, study, and reflection of the course content.
 Your learner-directed study will be designed by the instructors to reinforce concepts and develop practical skills across a variety of problem types.